Understanding Life Expectancy With Relapsed/Refractory Myeloma | MyMyelomaTeam

 “Refractory myeloma” is the term for when cancer doesn’t respond to treatment, or it starts progressing within two months of your last treatment.
 Your oncologist will have you try different treatment options to find one that works best for your cancer.
 If you respond initially to one treatment and then your myeloma returns and is resistant to other treatments, you’ll be diagnosed with relapsed/refractory multiple myeloma.

-When talking about life expectancy for a certain type of cancer, doctors and researchers use the term “median overall survival.”
+When talking about life expectancy with a certain type of cancer, doctors and researchers use the term “median overall survival.”
 If researchers were studying a group of people with cancer who had all been diagnosed at the same time (or started a certain treatment at the same time), median overall survival is the length of time after which half of the people in the group are still alive.
 Noting this time can help researchers better understand which treatments are helpful.

 Many studies have reported different life expectancies and survival rates for people with RRMM.
 One study of nearly 13,000 people with RRMM found that the median overall survival after starting the second round of treatment was 32.4 months.
 This means half of the people in the study lived longer than 32.4 months.